felstead/SiteCrypt/README.md

 It expects that you will have a "login" page and that all other pages under that will redirect back to that page when the password has not been supplied.

 1. Install SiteCrypt: `npm i sitecrypt -g`
-2. Mark up your login page by adding an HTML class `_siteCrypt-protected` to the sections you want to protect, for example:
+2. Mark up your login page by adding an HTML class `_siteCrypt-protected` to the sections you want to protect.
+By default, the first element with that class will have its content replaced with the login form.
+If you want a different element to contain the login form, add both classes `_siteCrypt-protected _siteCrypt-protected-login` to the class.

+An example is below.

 ```html
 <html>